rzmf/PVZDclient/README.md

     4. configure files in ./opt:
         - replace the default key material in opt/etc/pki!
     5. run docker_run.sh (run the container using the image created in step 1)

+Problem when pushing this container to docker hub:
+"unauthorized: authentication required" - upon push with successful login

+see solution for .docker/config.json in http://stackoverflow.com/questions/36663742/docker-unauthorized-authentication-required-upon-push-with-successful-login